neil7057/pjl_host_system/README.md

         -   increase quantity
         -   add/change size
-        -   test that free delivery is triggered when total value exceeds threshold and is 'untriggerde' if deletion of items reduces order total below threshold
+        -   test that free delivery is triggered when total value exceeds threshold and is 'untriggered if deletion of items reduces order total below threshold
     -   Remove from bag
         -   reduce quantity and checkout
-        -   reduce quantity to zero to show it removes item from bag
         -   remove via remove option to chcek removes from bag and adjusts delivery if appropriate
     -   Amend quantity
         -   increase quantity and check that sub totals and delivery charges adjust